Beaumont School

 Application Process

-Having considered your subject options with reference to our academic entry criteria sheet provided, please complete our Application Form which you will find on our website.
+Having considered your subject options with reference to our academic entry criteria sheet provided, please complete your application via Applicaa.

 If you are joining from another school, after submitting your application, you will be invited to attend a guidance meeting to discuss your subject choices.
 This is an informal meeting which will give you the opportunity to ask questions about the school, your subjects and your future aspirations.
 Internal applicants will have a similar guidance meeting with a member of the school’s Leadership Team in January.